Kantslo/Kantslo/README.md

 * 🌍  I'm based in Tbilisi
 * 🖥️  See my portfolio at [here](http://giorgi-kantsliani.vercel.app/)
 * ✉️  You can contact me at [gqancliani@gmail.com](mailto:gqancliani@gmail.com)
-* 🧠  I'm learning Typescript, Express.js, and Next.js currently.
+* 🧠  I'm learning Typescript, Express.js, and Next.js currently

 ### Skills